 - must keep the person’s money separate from their own

 If the attorney fails to follow these rules, the Office of the Public Guardian may investigate and the LPA may be cancelled.
 The attorney could be prosecuted if they are found to have taken advantage of the person with dementia.

 It is possible for health professionals to override the views of the attorney(s) in the case of the health and welfare LPA if they believe the person’s best interests are not being met.

-To speak to a dementia specialist Admiral Nurse about making an LPA or any other aspect of dementia, please call our free Helpline at 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-9pm, every day except 25th December) or email email@example.com or you can pre-book a phone or video appointment with an Admiral Nurse.
+To speak to a dementia specialist Admiral Nurse about making an LPA or any other aspect of dementia, please call our free Dementia Helpline at 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-9pm, every day except 25th December), email email@example.com or you can pre-book a phone or video appointment with an Admiral Nurse.